himmAllRight/himmAllRight-source/content/post/sql-intro.md

 ### SQL Functions

-SQL statements that don't directly manipulate data, but are related to the SELECT function.
+SQL *functions*, are SQL statements that don't directly manipulate data, but can be use to extract other useful information from the database and tables.
+They are often used with the `SELECT`.
+There are a bunch base of SQL functions that can used.
+Here are examples of a few:

 #### COUNT